uceewl4/DLNLP_assignment23_24-SN23043574/README copy.md

 ### 3. Natural Language Processing Interative Tasks System -- NLPITS
-> Designed for users to integrate various NLP tools as a platform kit with sentiment & intent classification, sentence analysis of NEM, POS tagging, etc., machine comprehension like translation and text summarization, as well as story telling.
+> Designed for users to integrate various NLP tools as a platform kit with sentiment & intent classification, sentence analysis of NER, POS tagging, etc., machine comprehension like translation and text summarization, as well as story telling.
 The system is implemented with Streamlit package in Python as core design tool.

 ![img.png](main_page.png)
 ![img.png](img2.png)